The big picture

 Evacuation orders or warnings: If you are unhoused and living in a high-risk area, you should be prepared to leave your camp immediately in the event of an emergency situation such as an evacuation order.
 If you are housed but aware of unhoused people living near you in a high-risk area during an emergency, let first responders take the lead.
 Call 911 at these times to report unhoused people at imminent risk.

-Disaster assistance community organizations such as the Red Cross are often equipped to reach out to people without homes, as are community-based homeless assistance groups.
+Disaster assistance community organizations such as the Red Cross are often equipped to reach out to people without homes, as are many groups.
 The support they provide can include helping people move from high-risk camps to shelters, transitional housing, and finding permanent housing and services.

 211 is Alameda County’s social service helpline, which you can dial to get community information and referrals to local service providers.